ashlynmay/ashlynmay.github.io/README.md

 ### Layout
 Responsive layout depending on screen size.
   Mobile devices will have a bottom navigation bar, whilst desktop devices have a topbar.
-    The different states of the navigation bar, depending on what page they are on are stored as btm-nav(none), nav-contact(contact me), nav-home(homepage), and
+    The different states of the navigation bar, depending on what page they are on are stored as btm-nav(none), nav-contact(contact me), nav-home(homepage), and nav-projects(projects pages).

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>